gu-fan/colorv.vim/README.rst

 TODO
 ~~~~

+* 3.1:

-* 3.1: add upload, maybe a site to uplad to is needed.
+  - add upload, maybe a site to uplad to is needed.
+  - ColorVTurn2 should use cursor color text if hex1 omitted.

 Done
 ~~~~